tomreitz/cs766-computer-vision-project/proposal.md

 ### Proposed Work

-We will use existing face detection software ([OpenCV](https://opencv.org/)) to detect faces in an image, then we will use edge detection in specific parts of the face image to identify and quantify the prescence of the aforementioned types of rhytides.
-With this code, we will process existing datasets (such as [[3](https://susanqq.github.io/UTKFace/)], [[4](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/)], or [[5](https://www.cs.columbia.edu/CAVE/databases/facetracer/)]) of age-labeled face images to study the distributions of each rhytide type by age and gender.
+We will use existing face detection software ([OpenCV](https://opencv.org/)) to detect faces in an image, then we will use edge detection in specific regions of the face image to identify and quantify the prescence of the aforementioned types of rhytides.
+With this code, we will process existing datasets (such as [[8](https://susanqq.github.io/UTKFace/)], [[9](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/)], or [[10](https://www.cs.columbia.edu/CAVE/databases/facetracer/)]) of age-labeled face images to study the distributions of each rhytide type by age and gender.
 We will train a simple ML model to predict age from rhytide measurements, and finally we will compose all of these steps into an age-prediction pipeline.

 ### Challenges

 Image quality issues such as poor lighting or low resolution may make detecting and quantifying rhytides more difficult.
 We will mitigate this by studying only high-quality face images.

 Facial expressions also change the appearance of rhytides -- a smiling, angry, or surprised face may show different wrinkles than a neutral one.
-We may be able to use [[6](https://github.com/ebarsoum/FERPlus)] to classify emotion in a face image and then weight the rhytide intensities differently for each emotion.
+We may be able to use [[11](https://github.com/ebarsoum/FERPlus)] to classify emotion in a face image and then weight the rhytide intensities differently for each emotion.

 Finally, other factors may interfere with rhytide detection, such as makeup or facial hair obscuring some rhytides.
 This issue has no simple solution.